Peaches and Burrata on Grilled Sourdough

 This last part was delivered in a manner that made it clear that this was a grievous error on the part of the aforementioned sister, and that California peaches (if they could be considered peaches at all), may not be wholly fit for human consumption.

-My mission clear, I began searching.
-I was pleased to find McLeod Farms, of McBee, South Carolina, near to Miss Patsy’s ancestral home of Manning.
+My mission was clear: find South Carolina peaches and get them here ASAP.
+I was delighted to find McLeod Farms, of McBee, South Carolina, near to Miss Patsy’s ancestral home of Manning.
 I signed us up for five bi-weekly deliveries, with some reservations (would they arrive fresh?
 Bruised?
 Overripe?)

 Friends, they were perfect.
 They arrived carefully and lovingly packed, emitting an incredible fragrance the moment the box was opened.
 By the next day, they were perfectly ripe and juicy, with a rare and unforgettable flavor.
 We gorged ourselves.